stanford-oval/genie-cloud/doc/installing-almond-cloud.md

 directory containing the Web Almond installation.
 Make sure that these directories do not contain any private data.
 In particular, any sensitive data should be stored in `/etc` (including database passwords or access token), not in the current directory where you installed Web Almond.
+It is safe to store such data in `/etc/almond-cloud`, as that is excluded from the sandbox on purpose.

 You must also make sure that the current working directory for Web Almond processes is not under `/usr`, `/etc`, or in the subtree where you cloned Web Almond.